johnpyp/poketoy/README.md

 Currently no code is written for the server.

 1. `cd packages/server`
-2. `yarn dev`
+2. `cp .env.example .env`
+3. `docker-compose -f dev.docker-compose.yml up -d`

-or `yarn dev:server` from the root.
+4. `yarn dev` or `yarn dev:server` from the root.

+5. Check out the GQL schema @ `localhost:4000/altair`

 `apollo-server-core` & `apollo-server-express` are included, as that's the combination of dependencies we'll be using to setup our graphql server.
 See the Quick Start guide on this: https://www.apollographql.com/docs/apollo-server/integrations/middleware/#apollo-server-express

-[MikroORM](https://mikro-orm.io/) is our database ORM of choice, likely used with postgres (at least in production).
-No setup is done for this yet.
+[MikroORM](https://mikro-orm.io/) is our database ORM of choice, used with postgres.